p

 Loan requests for parasitic Hymenoptera should be directed to Dr. Triapitsyn, all other requests should be directed to Dr. Yanega.

-Conditions and practices regarding loans from the UCR Entomological Teaching & Research Collection, hereafter referred to as "the Museum", as understood and agreed to by recipients thereof:
+Conditions and practices regarding loans from the UCR Entomology Research Museum (ERM), hereafter referred to as "the Museum", as understood and agreed to by recipients thereof:

 1. When materials are received by borrowers, the duplicate loan invoice (enclosed with the specimens) should be signed and returned immediately to the Museum.
 Each loan is given a unique number, to be used in all correspondence referring to the loan.